ACCIDENTAL

 Sources referenced in this episode:

-- Bryan’s new book Accidental Intelligence
+- Bryan’s book Accidental Intelligence

 - Mason Truman on Threads